Expedition to eastern Turkey 2017

 Entry to the island costs an additional 10 lire and a fee of 15 lire per boat is a return fee.
 I also advise you to confirm at the box office about which the last boat leaves the boat.

-At the beginning I planned to spend the night on the island, so I took a tent, but eventually I came back.
-I felt observed on a boat full of Kurds.
-You can see that they do not often have white tourists there.
+At first I planned to spend the night on the island, so I took the tent, but eventually came back.
+On a boat full of Kurds, I felt watched.
+You can see that they don’t often have white tourists there.

 After returning to the mainland, I went to the other side of the street to the restaurant.
 For only 20 liras I was served with fish, locally baked bread, good salads, olives, spices, a warm starter with the addition of eggs, cheese, honey and tea and a few fruits.
 I ate at the table under the trees, looking at Lake Van.
 I just thought where I would spend the night and I did not have much choice, so I set up my tent on the beach.
 My night was not very pleasant but compared to the cold nights in Tajikistan or Kyrgyzstan, the Van Lake was still not bad.
 In the morning I put up a tent, which also helped me in the reorganization of my things and myself, and then expanded to a gas station to buy a poor breakfast.
 Then I bathed in the lake, chewed the cracker with cold tea from a thermos, and so it took me another hour to stare at the lake and the island.
 It was a pleasant, relaxing time.